When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 Ksamil Albania

-So just in case this is your first time hearing about Ksamil, I wanted to give you a little overview.
+So, just in case this is your first time hearing about Ksamil, I wanted to give you a little overview.

 Ksamil is famous for its stunning beaches with white sand and crystal-clear turquoise waters, often compared to those in the Maldives.
+However, the town itself is not the nicest.
+Like most towns in Albania, there are a lot of less-than-appealing apartment buildings.

 During the summer months, Ksamil becomes one of Albania’s most popular and crowded beach destinations, attracting both locals and international tourists looking for an affordable Mediterranean paradise.